Flack Season 3 - Everything You Need To Know

 "She's made this career out of having this perfect image and crafting perfect images for other people, but she herself is in a state of inner turmoil, constantly," Paquin told the Toronto Star.
 "And I find that to be just an endlessly interesting character to get to explore because there's sort of no limits on that ...
 She isn't all good or all bad — most people are not, you know — and so that kind of balance is incredibly fun to get to play with."

 But it seems like the balance in Robyn's life has been getting much more out of whack lately.
 And while it seemed at the beginning of Season 2 that this woman was addressing the addictions and other problems bringing her to the brink, it clearly didn't take.
-Will Robyn be able to get it together in Season 3?
-Inquiring fans want to know, and that's why they're waiting so impatiently for renewal news.
+Would Robyn be able to get everything to some kind of stability in Season 3?

 Without an official renewal, there's a lot we don't know about a potential Season 3, including who the cast may include.
 The major players would, naturally, be expected back.
 These cast members include Paquin as Robyn, Sophie Okonedo as Caroline, Genevieve Angelson as Robyn's sister Ruth, Lydia Wilson as Eve, Rufus Jones as Mark, Rebecca Benson as assistant Melody, Arinzé Kene as Sam, and Andrew Leung as Craig.

-It is unclear if guest star Martha Plimpton will return (via flashback) as Robyn's mother, whose death by suicide that led to Robyn's move to London is one of the reasons she has been spiraling out of control.
-Daniel Dae Kim joined the cast in Season 2 as Gabriel Cole, tech dude, and Sam Neill also came on as Duncan Paulson (via Variety).
-"Flack" is produced by Debbie Pisani and was written and created by Oliver Lansley, who's been re-tweeting a lot of comments about people wanting a Season 3 (possibly hoping for a quick renewal?).
+It's unclear if recurring guest star Martha Plimpton would return (via flashback) as Robyn's mother, whose death by suicide that led to Robyn's move to London is one of the reasons she has been spiraling out of control.
+Daniel Dae Kim joined the cast in Season 2 as Gabriel Cole, tech dude, and Sam Neill also came on as Duncan Paulson.
+The "Flack" creative team would likely return, too.
+Creator and writer Oliver Lansley dutifully shared many social media posts expressing the general public's desire for a Season 3 of his drama.

 Where to watch previous seasons of Flack

-While we're waiting to see if "Flack" is renewed for Season 3, it might be a good idea to revisit previous seasons or check them out for the first time if you're new to Robyn's messy world.
+While we're waiting to see if "Flack" is ever renewed for Season 3, and when those new episodes might become available on Prime Video, it might be a good idea to revisit previous seasons or check them out for the first time if you're new to Robyn's messy world.
 Fortunately, both Season 1 and Season 2 are easy to find and conveniently located in one place for your viewing pleasure.
 If you want to check out the previous seasons of "Flack," all you have to do is visit Amazon Prime.
 This is the only place available to watch the series, so if you don't have a Prime account, you'll need to get one to see what the show is all about.